How to Cut Aluminum with a Plasma Cutter: Settings & Guide

 For aluminum under 5 mm, use nitrogen as both plasma and shield gas for optimal cut quality.

-When dealing with aluminum thicker than 6 mm, it’s advisable to use nitrogen as the plasma gas paired with water as the shield gas, which greatly improves edge quality and reduces dross formation.
+For aluminum thicker than about 6 mm, using nitrogen as the plasma gas with water as the shield can improve surface finish and reduce dross formation.
+For thicker material, argon-hydrogen mixes are also commonly used on multi-gas systems.

 Techniques for Achieving Clean Cuts on Aluminum